nick-ducker/T2A1/README.md

       *  **Rooms:** Contains information specific to a room, such as the host, its rating, prices and fees, its location, number of beds, bathrooms and its description.
       *  **Room Categories**: Contains a list of possible room categories.
-      *  **Room cancellation policies:** Contains information on a cancellation policly, like how many hours for a free cancel, what window there is for a partial refund, what percentage is refunded, and whether a service fee is charged.
+      *  **Room cancellation policies:** Contains information on a cancellation policy, like how many hours for a free cancel, what window there is for a partial refund, what percentage is refunded, and whether a service fee is charged.
       *  **Check-in types:** A list of different types of check-in for rooms.
-      *  **Room discount policies:** Conatins information as to whether a room has a weekly or monthly discount, and if so, what the percentages of those discounts are.
+      *  **Room discount policies:** Contains information as to whether a room has a weekly or monthly discount, and if so, what the percentages of those discounts are.
       *  **Room pictures:** Simply contains a bunch of pointers to amazon s3 images for a particular room.
-      *  **Room amenities:** Is a joining entity for rooms and amenitites
+      *  **Room amenities:** Is a joining entity for rooms and amenities
       *  **Amenities:** Contains a list of amenities.
       *  **Room reviews:** Contains information about a room and a user who stayed their as well as a review.
       *  **Ratings:** Contains a set of values relating to a room review around the different aspects of a room.